berndpana/Temperature-based_immigration_analysis/r-code/TempIA.md

 ##### Loading data and libraries

-The dataset ''TempIA.RData\`\` is not freely available but access can be requested following [this link](https://berndpanassiti.github.io).
+The dataset "TempIA.RData" is not freely available but access can be requested following [this link](https://berndpanassiti.github.io).

 TempIA.RData includes the following R-objects: